ludanruan/MCLIP4VLA/README.md

 ```

 #### Pre-trained models
-Download the pre-trained model from [Baiduyun](https://pan.baidu.com/s/1mISSzAfbCUvLIQHqxH0K9A?pwd=tp1k) passward:tp1k
+Download the pre-trained model from [Baiduyun](https://pan.baidu.com/s/1mISSzAfbCUvLIQHqxH0K9A?pwd=tp1k) (passward:tp1k)

-place it in ./weights
+Place it in `./weights`

 #### Multilingual tokenizer
-Download the multilingual tokenizer setting from  [Baiduyun](https://pan.baidu.com/s/1r4yfR96IGSjYh7ZDx8-N_g?pwd=vth7) passward:vth7
+Download the multilingual tokenizer setting from  [Baiduyun](https://pan.baidu.com/s/1r4yfR96IGSjYh7ZDx8-N_g?pwd=vth7) (passward:vth7)

-unzip it with```tar -zxvf M-BERT-Based-69-ViT-B.tar.gz``` and place it in `./weights`.
+Unzip it with `tar -zxvf M-BERT-Based-69-ViT-B.tar.gz` and place it in `./weights`.

 ## Finetuning
 Replace the retrieval results on MSR-VTT-7k with